Channel Coordination

 2. Drag your selected channels into priority order.

-In the API, use the priority_platform tag in the ua:orchestration tag group:
+With the API, use the priority_platform Tag in the ua:orchestration Tag Group:

 POST /api/push HTTP/1.1